Andrea has a background in astrology, Myers Briggs, and pop culture, with expertise in relationships and dating.

 Focus on your long-term vision and higher purpose.
 Seek to align your daily activities with your vision.

-You need to go through a period of self-evaluation in order to correctly prioritize your goals.
-You may feel internally called to one direction, but the way you're living your life isn't matching up to that.
+You must go through a period of self-evaluation to correctly prioritize your goals.
+You may feel internally called to one direction, but the way you're living your life doesn't match that.